osquery/osquery/docs/wiki/deployment/configuration.md

 }
 ```

 Most packs are cross-platform concepts that may include platform-specific tables/queries.
-The pack content is slightly different and more descriptive that a normal osquery schedule.
+The pack content is slightly different and more descriptive than a normal osquery schedule.

 Here is an example "compliance" pack: